My criteria for a tiny SaaS

 This pause also led us to take more care with our family spending.
 (Being somewhat housebound helps with this.)
 Despite some of our businesses not producing as they would otherwise, we’re putting money into our savings account.
 This is without feeling like we’re missing anything material in nature.

 I’d like to see this pandemic end.
 When it does, though, I’d like to hold on to some experiences we’ve had.
-For me, these include calmness, silence, togetherness, and frugality2.
+For me, these include calmness, silence, togetherness, and frugality.
 If this is possible, I believe we all (as individuals, communities, and a planet) can benefit.

-June 1, 2020 balance life pandemic work
+June 1, 2020